Research Programmes Administration Guide

 Mode changes are permitted during the Minimum Period of Registration (MPR) but not during the Continuation/Writing-up Period.

-To change Mode of Attendance, please complete Section 1 of the PGR Mode of Attendance Change Form (below), and return this to the Research Programmes Administration Team, who will arrange appropriate approval from your main supervisor and Director of Graduate Studies.
+To change Mode of Attendance, please complete Section 1 of the PGR Mode of Attendance Change Form (below), and send this to your supervisor.
+They will return it to the Research Programmes Administration Team, who will arrange appropriate approval from the School Director of Graduate Research Studies before confirming the change with you.

 Intermissions

-You should inform the Research Programmes Administration Team as soon as you return from Intermission so that your student record can be updated accordingly.
+When you return from intermission, please notify the Research Programmes Administration Team promptly so your student record can be updated accordingly.

 Extension requests

 Students may apply for an extension during either the Continuation/Writing-up Period, or after the Examination, where their ability to submit has been impacted by exceptional mitigating circumstances.
-All requests must be formally approved by the Divisional Director of Graduate Studies, and must be accompanied by sufficient evidence.
+All requests must be formally approved by the School Director of Graduate Research Studies, and must be accompanied by sufficient evidence.

 To apply for an extension, please download the form below.
-Please complete Section 1 and then email it to the Research Programmes Administration Team, who will arrange appropriate approval from your main supervisor and Director of Graduate Studies.
+Please complete Section 1 and then email it to your supervisor for them to add a supporting statement.
+They will return the form to the Research Programmes Administration Team, who will arrange approval from the Director of Graduate Research Studies.

 Withdrawing from your studies

-If you wish to withdraw from the University, you should contact the Research Programmes Administration Team in the first instance.
+If you wish to withdraw from the University, you should contact your supervisor or the Research Programmes Administration Team in the first instance.
 Once you have discussed your withdrawal, you will need to complete the Withdrawal Form (see button below) and return it to the Research Programmes Administration Team.

 Please note, if you are transferring to another institution, you will be processed as a withdrawal on our system.
 You will need to follow the new institution's application processes to secure a place with them.